 (a) The “Offering Price” for any Property offered for sale via the Online Shop is comprised of the following: Estimated Value, Buyer’s Premium, and any applicable sales taxes.

 (b) You have the opportunity to submit to us a counteroffer to the Offering Price which we shall be entitled to accept or reject in our discretion, or as otherwise agreed by Auctionata and the Seller.

 (c) The final sales price for Property sold via the Online Shop shall consist of the Offering Price, or the counteroffer that we accept.

 3.8 Certain Discretionary Matters

 (b) The individual with the highest offer or bid that we acknowledge will be the buyer.
 Notwithstanding the preceding sentence, in the case of error or dispute with respect to bidding, whether during or after the sale, we may determine the successful bidder.
-Should any dispute arise after the sale, our sale record is conclusive.
+Should any dispute arise after the sale, our sales record is conclusive

 4. Payment and Transfer of Title

 Unless otherwise agreed by us, following the sale of Property sold at auction or via the Online Shop, but no later than ten (10) business days after the sale or after notification of approval by the consignor of a Conditional Knockdown for which you are the highest bidder (see 3.6(d)), you are required to pay us the “Purchase Price” in full, which shall include the hammer (sale) price or accepted Conditional Knockdown price, the Buyer’s Premium, and any applicable taxes.
 You must confirm and provide us with your name, address, identification and any other information we request from you, including, but not limited to, applicable credit card information and details of the bank from which payment will be made.

 4.2 Method of Payment